omolola-A/AgroIntel_App/readme.md

 ## Contributing

 We welcome contributions to improve the AgroIntelApp.
-If you have any suggestions, bug reports, or would like to contribute code, please fork the repository and create a pull request.
+If you have suggestions, or bug reports, or would like to contribute code, please fork the repository and create a pull request.
 Ensure that your changes are well-documented and tested.

 ## Contact

-For any inquiries or issues, please contact the developers:
+For any inquiries or issues, don't hesitate to get in touch with the developers:

 - **Omolola Adeojo**: [adefilaomolola@gmail.com](mailto:adefilaomolola@gmail.com)
 - **Oyekola Oluwasegun**: [Pholoy01@gmail.com](mailto:Pholoy01@gmail.com)

-## For Quick Access to AgroIntel: Go to [AgroIntel_App](https://agrointelapp-42b9wmhrekiuzmnzadkzor.streamlit.app/).
+## For Quick Access to AgroIntel: Go to [AgroIntel_App](https://agrointelapp.streamlit.app/).